a9977321/Phantom-Domain-2019/README.md

 Flag=True

 Victory Condition: 1.
 Survive until all players from Alliance Evil are defeated; 2.
 No other victory condition is met
-Ability_Lv1_Oracle: You will be given the name of 3 players who come from all three alliance. (rule)(revealed)
+Ability_Lv1_Oracle: You will be random given the name of 3 players who come from all three alliance. (rule)(revealed) note that yourself may be included.

-Ability_APC_factory: You can send a mod APC after yourself for free every day. (active)
+Ability_APC_factory: You can send a mod APC target yourself for free every day. (active) this APC cant be see a replacement of HQ even in same location.

 Ability_Avenger: When you become the target of mod piperunner or mod units players doing so will receive the same service. (passive)
+APC_factory wont active this passive.